damianhakert/damianhakert.github.io/source/_posts/2015-12-22-gitlab-8-3-released.markdown

 with commit messages and reference JIRA tickets from within GitLab.

-Our JIRA integration automatically provides context and links back to GitLab issues, merge requests, users and commits whenever you reference a JIRA ticket.
+Our JIRA integration automatically provides context and links back to GitLab issues, merge requests, users, and commits whenever you reference a JIRA ticket.

 If you're currently using JIRA, we're curious to hear how we can improve